Cghlewis/data-mgmt-ed-research-book/_book/06-documentation.md

     - Are there any existing field standards that dictate how an item should be named?
   - Item wording
     - If your items come from an existing scale, does the item wording match the wording in the scale documentation?
 Do you plan to reword the item?
-  - Item value codes
+  - Item value codes for categorical items
     - If your items come from an existing scale, does your value coding (the numeric values assigned to response options) align with the coding laid out in the scale documentation?
     - If your items do not come from an existing scale, does your value coding align with the requirements in your style guide?
 Are there any field standards that dictate how an items values should be coded?
-  - Items
+  - Additional Items
     - What additional items will make up your final dataset?
 Consider items that will be derived, collected through metadata, or added in.
 All of these should be included in your data dictionary.
       - Identifiers (unique ids)
       - Grouping variables (treatment)
-      - Derived variables (mean scores, variable checks)
+      - Derived variables
+        - This includes both variables your team derives (e.g., mean scores, reverse coded variables, variable checks) as well as variables derived from any scoring programs (e.g., percentile ranks, grade equivalent scores)
       - Metadata (Variables that your tool collects such as IPAddress, completion, language)
   - What items should be removed before public data sharing (i.e., personally identifiable information)

 For demonstration purposes only, the data dictionary in Figure \@ref(fig:fig7-16) uses items from Patterns of Adaptive Learning Scales (PALS) [@midgley_manual_2000].
 In an actual research study your dictionary would most likely include many more items and a variety of measures.